PrismMods/QuartzBot/knowledge.md

 A: koren and sbrothers7 (and more contributors).
 It's a v2 rewrite of koren's original "KorenResourcePack".

 **Q: What version is it / is it stable?**
-A: v2.0.0, currently in alpha (alpha 63 at time of writing).
+A: v2.0.0, currently in alpha (alpha 63 at time of writing. but do not use this build number dependently. ask the user.).
 Expect bugs and changes.

 **Q: Where do I download it?**
 A: GitHub releases: https://github.com/QuartzTeam/Quartz/releases/latest